A Boutique Clinic for Emotional Health & Wellbeing

 Dr Liam Parsonage BA, MBBS, MRCPsych

 Dr Liam Parsonage is a Consultant Psychiatrist specialising in Adult Psychiatry.
-He works in the NHS as the Lead Consultant for community mental health services in NW Surrey.
+He worked in the NHS as the Lead Consultant for community mental health services in NW Surrey.
 He completed his psychiatric training with the London Deanery in 2010 and he has been a member of the Royal College of Psychiatrists since 2006.
 He gained his MBBS medical degree from University College Hospital and Royal Free Medical School in 2001, part of the University of London.
 Dr Parsonage completed his pre-clinical studies in 1997 at Oxford University, Queen’s College, where he was awarded a first class BA honours degree in physiological sciences.

 Dr Parsonage takes a holistic and recovery focussed approach in the assessment and treatment of mental health difficulties.
 He is experienced in treating all adult mental health problems and he has a special interest in stress related conditions; mood disorders, including mood instability and bipolar affective disorder; personality problems; anxiety and OCD; and psychotic illnesses.